Central African Republic Civil War: Ex-Séléka and Anti-balaka fighting (2014–2020)

 The United Nations Security Council authorized the transition of peacekeeping from the African Union led MISCA to a United Nations peacekeeping mission called MINUSCA in 2014.

-After three days of talks, a ceasefire was signed on 24 July 2014 in Brazzaville, Republic of the Congo.
-The Séléka representative was General Mohamed Moussa Dhaffane, and the Anti-balaka representative was Patrick Edouard Ngaïssona.
-The talks were mediated by Congolese president Denis Sassou Nguesso and South Sudanese diplomat Albino Aboug.
+A ceasefire was signed on 24 July 2014 in Brazzaville, between Ex-Séléka, represented by General Mohamed Moussa Dhaffane, and the Anti-balaka, represented by Patrick Edouard Ngaïssona.
 The Séléka delegation had pushed for a formalization of the partition of the Central African Republic with Muslims in the north and Christians in the south but dropped that demand in talks.
 Many factions on the ground claimed the talks were not representative and fighting continued with Séléka's military leader Joseph Zoundeiko rejected the ceasefire agreement the next day saying it lacked input from his military wing and brought back the demand for partition.
 Ngaïssona told a general assembly of Anti-balaka fighters and supporters to lay down their arms and that Anti-balaka would be turned into a political party called Central African Party for Unity and Development (PCUD) but he had little control over the loose network of fighters.
 In May 2015, a national reconciliation conference organized by the transitional government of the Central Africa Republic took place.
 This was called the Bangui National Forum.
-The forum resulted in the adoption of a Republican Pact for Peace, National Reconciliation and Reconstruction and the signature of a Disarmament, Demobilisation, Rehabilitation and Repatriation (DDRR) agreement among 9 of 10 armed groups.
+The forum resulted in the adoption of a Republican Pact for Peace, National Reconciliation and Reconstruction and the signature of a Disarmament, Demobilisation, Rehabilitation and Repatriation (DDRR) agreement among nine of ten armed groups.